jangrudo/ai-apocalypse/README.md

 supermind which talks to a million of people simultaneously, and listens to nobody.
 We need a free flow of ideas between models.

-The sad thing is that this is not that difficult to achive.
+The sad thing is that this is not that difficult to achieve.
 Because all necessary components are already in place, it’s only a matter of scale.

 And once we have a large number of models, which can share information between each other